Note that you can click on each object on the map to obtain details about it.

 The trail through the Cowichan Valley is owned by multiple parties; Ministry of Transportations, BC Parks, Island Corridor Foundation (E&N Railway corridor) as well as municipalities.
 However, generally all maintenance is performed by the operator, the Cowichan Valley Regional District:

 Important note!
-Trail not maintained from Glenora to Cowichan Lake!
-It should be noted that the Cowichan Valley Regional District does NOT have a license to maintain the section of trail from Glenora Station (north of the Kinsol Trestle) to the town of Cowichan Lake.
+Trail not maintained from Glenora to Lake Cowichan!
+It should be noted that the Cowichan Valley Regional District does NOT have a license to maintain the section of trail from Glenora Station (north of the Kinsol Trestle) to the town of Lake Cowichan.
 This section can be very rough and overgrown - and the surface can be very muddy in places.
 This section of the trail has no steward or operator in place.
 As like most of the rail trail, the ROW is owned by the province of BC and is overseen by the Ministry of Transportation and Infrastructure, Finance Authority; however, there is no active branch in the provincial government working to keep this section of trail maintained and usable (as far as we are aware).
 Sometimes BC Parks does maintenance on the section of trail that runs through the Cowichan River Provincial Park, but it's not technically their responsibility as the trail is technically outside the park boundaries.

 Trail Stewards and Volunteers: